Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Dehydroepiandrosterone sulfate is synthesized in the adrenal glands (95%) and in the ovaries (5%), excreted in urine and constitutes the main fraction of 17α-ketosteroids.
-The determination of its concentration in the blood replaces the study of 17α-ketosteroids of urine.
-The concentration of dehydroepiandrosterone sulfate in the blood of newborns in the first 3 weeks of life is lowered, in the future it rises from 6 years of age to 13 years, reaching the level of adults.
-The appearance of typical signs of puberty is preceded by an increase in the activity of the adrenal glands, reflected at the level of dehydroepiandrosterone sulfate.
-A low concentration of dehydroepiandrosterone sulfate in the blood is detected with a delay in puberty.
-The opposite phenomenon is observed in premature puberty.
+Dehydroepiandrosterone sulfate is synthesized in the adrenal glands (95%) and ovaries (5%), excreted in urine and constitutes the main fraction of 17α-ketosteroids.
+Determination of its concentration in the blood replaces the study of 17α-ketosteroids in urine.
+The concentration of dehydroepiandrosterone sulfate in the blood of newborns is reduced in the first 3 weeks of life, then it increases from the age of 6 to 13 years, reaching the level of adults.
+The appearance of typical signs of puberty is preceded by an increase in the activity of the adrenal glands, reflected in the level of dehydroepiandrosterone sulfate.
+Low concentrations of dehydroepiandrosterone sulfate in the blood are detected with delayed puberty.
+The opposite phenomenon is observed with premature puberty.

 With age, there is a decrease in the production of dehydroepiandrosterone, dehydroepiandrosterone sulfate, androstenedione and other metabolites of adrenal androgens.
 On average, the concentration of androgens in the blood decreases by 3% per year.
-In the range of 20 to 90 years, the concentration of dehydroepiandrosterone in the blood is reduced by 90%.
-In reproductive endocrinology, the definition of dehydroepiandrosterone sulfate is used mainly to determine the place of androgen formation.
-High content of dehydroepiandrosterone sulfate testifies to their adrenal origin, low - about their synthesis in the testicles.
-Reference values of the concentration of dehydroepiandrosterone sulfate in serum
+In the period from 20 to 90 years, the concentration of dehydroepiandrosterone in the blood decreases by 90%.
+In reproductive endocrinology, the determination of dehydroepiandrosterone sulfate is used mainly to determine the site of formation of androgens.
+High levels of dehydroepiandrosterone sulfate indicate their adrenal origin, low levels indicate their synthesis in the testicles.
+Reference values for the concentration of dehydroepiandrosterone sulfate in the blood serum

 Age |